integritystl/americas-farmers-refreshed/wp-content/plugins/defender-security/readme.txt

 = Why should I choose Defender over other security plugins? =

-Defender is built to add all the best hardening and security tweaks used by the pros without having to become a security expert.
+Defender is built to add all the best hardening and security recommendations used by the pros without having to become a security expert.
 This means you get all the most effective and proven protection methods other services provide with fewer settings, on-click hardening and faster setup.

 = Is Defender the only step I need to take in securing my WordPress site? = Hackers and bot attacks are not the only threat to your site.
 No matter what security plugin or service you use, always be prepared with a secure backup stored in a safe location away from your live site.
 Security does not protect from hosting outages, server errors and accidentally lost or damaged data.
 We recommend [Snapshot](https://premium.wpmudev.org/project/snapshot/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=defender-readme&utm_content=snapshot#trial).
 Defender with scheduled managed backups is the best way to keep your site safe.